Public International Law LLM

 - International Law and the Global Economy (30 credits)

-- International Criminal Law: crimes, courts and trials (30 credits)
+- International Criminal Law: Crimes and Institutions (30 credits)

 - Law and War (30 credits)